5 popular myths debunked

 You can sell your share in your home at any time if you wish – you just need to inform the housing provider which owns the remaining share of the property formally in writing.
 As a part owner of the property the housing provider has first refusal on the opportunity to buy the property.
 If you own 100% of the property you can sell it yourself privately.

-To view shared ownership properties available in your area visit our home sales website, email xxxxx or message @Sales_Aster on Twitter.
+To view shared ownership properties available in your area visit our sales pages or message @Sales_Aster on Twitter.